brilliantlyc/Martian_Token_Crowdsale/README.md

 # Martian Token Crowdsale
 This prototype project involves three Solidity smart contracts that would allow people moving to Mars to convert their earthling money to a proposed new cryptocurrency named KaseiCoin.
-The KaseCoin would be an ERC-20 compliant fungible token, and the currency conversion would be accomplished through a crowdsale.
+The KaseiCoin would be an ERC-20 compliant fungible token, and the currency conversion would be accomplished through a crowdsale.

 ## Technologies
 The technologies required to use this project are: Remix IDE, MetaMask, and Ganache.